jncano/vpc/errors.md

 ## backend_service_unavailable
 **Message**: Backend service unavailable.

 A backend cloud service failed to respond.
 One cause for receiving this error could be a missing or expired IAM token.
-Try again in a few minutes.
+Re try creating new VPC in a few minutes.

 If this problem persists, [contact support](getting-help.html).

 ## bad_field
 **Message**: Correct instance UUID should be provided